finos/legend-studio/.changeset/lovely-cameras-sparkle.md

 "@finos/legend-query": minor
 ---

-Add form support for querying a versioned class in query builder.
+Support for querying a versioned/milestoned class